 - P/O Barrow was posted effective 6th April to 85 Group Communications Squadron RAF, in Bückeburg, British sector of occupied Germany.
 No. 85 Group Communications Squadron later became British Air Forces of Occupation (B.A.F.O.)
 Communications Squadron and was predominately a Douglas Dakota transport squadron. *

 - F/SGT Schultz was posted to No. 9 PDC pending being demobbed in Australia at the end of 1945. * *

 - F/SGT Stewart was posted to No. 9 PDC pending being demobbed in Australia at the end of 1945. * *

 * F/O Cole and P/O Barrow were transferred to the same unit – 85 Group Communications Squadron and the BAFO Communications Squadron were one and the same.
 2nd Tactical Air Force underwent a series of organisational changes after VE Day.

-On the disbandment of 88 Squadron both the Wireless Operator And Gunners (WOAG), Schultz RAAF and Stewart RAAF were rewarded with commissions and made up to Pilot Officers effective 5 April 1945 and returned to General Duties prior to being demobbed in Australia at the end of 1945.
+* * On the disbandment of 88 Squadron both the Wireless Operator And Gunners (WOAG), Schultz RAAF and Stewart RAAF were rewarded with commissions and made up to Pilot Officers effective 5 April 1945.
 On demob both Schultz and Stewart were made Flying Officers.

 Barrow’s skill as a Navigator was recognised and he completed his time in the RAF as personal navigator to Marshal of the Royal Air Force Sir William Sholto Douglas, who at the end of the war was Commander in Chief, British Air Forces of Occupation/Air Division, Control Commission for Germany.
 On 1st May 1946 Marshall Douglas became Commander in Chief British Forces of Occupation / UK Member of Control Commission and Military Governor, British Zone of Occupation, Germany, taking over from Field Marshall Montgomery.
 He inherited a range of VIP aircraft that included a: Taylorcraft Auster IV, Miles Messenger I, Avro Anson and Douglas Dakota IV.